Writer: Skottie Young // Artist: Scott Hepburn //MARVEL

 8.9 “Metaphysical Time Lapses” out of 10

-Reading title of comic?
+Reading Deadpool?
 Find BNP’s other reviews of the series here.

 Want to get Black Nerd Problems updates sent directly to you?
 Sign up here!